Floha0/Bomb-Defusal-Automation/README.md

-# Bomb-Defusal-Automation
-# Keep Talking And Nobody Explodes
+# Keep Talking And Nobody Explodes - Bomb Solver
 Automaticly solves bombs with some infos